Bryophyte: Life cycle

 Liverworts, mosses and hornworts spend most of their lives as gametophytes.
 Gametangia (gamete-producing organs), archegonia and antheridia, are produced on the gametophytes, sometimes at the tips of shoots, in the axils of leaves or hidden under thalli.
 Some bryophytes, such as the liverwort Marchantia, create elaborate structures to bear the gametangia that are called gametangiophores.
 Sperm are flagellated and must swim from the antheridia that produce them to archegonia which may be on a different plant.
 Arthropods can assist in transfer of sperm.

 Fertilized eggs become zygotes, which develop into sporophyte embryos inside the archegonia.
 Mature sporophytes remain attached to the gametophyte.
 They consist of a stalk called a seta and a single sporangium or capsule.
 Inside the sporangium, haploid spores are produced by meiosis.
 These are dispersed, most commonly by wind, and if they land in a suitable environment can develop into a new gametophyte.
-Thus bryophytes disperse by a combination of swimming sperm and spores, in a manner similar to lycophytes, ferns and other cryptogams.
+Thus bryophytes disperse by a combination of swimming sperm and usually wind-dispersed spores, in a manner similar to lycophytes, ferns and other cryptogams.